ibaylov/fractal-spheres/README.md

 	fractal-spheres

 The user interface is keyboard-based with no special keys used.
-The key commnds are:
+The key commands are:

     a - Camera orbit left
     d - Camera orbit right